THE LIFE OF A CLOTHES MOTH

 4. THEY BECOME MOTHS: The moths mate and carry on the cycle again, and again, from May until October.

-Lifecycle of a clothes moth | Total Wardrobe Care
+Lifecycle of a clothes moth

 HOW LONG DO MOTHS LIVE?

-The lifecycle lasts for about 65-90 days, with the female adult moths living for about 30 days and potentially laying up to 300 eggs.
+The lifecycle of a clothes moth lasts for about 65-90 days, with the female adult moths living for about 30 days and potentially laying up to 300 eggs.
 The larvae that hatch from the eggs do the damage, as the adult moths themselves, known as 'millers', pose no threat to your knitwear.
 The larvae are notorious for feeding on wool, hair, leather, cotton, linen, silk and synthetic fibres - practically anything they can get their mouths onto.

 ADULT CLOTHES MOTH (TINEOLA BISSELLIELLA)